 Contact Calins at:

-Contact Melissa at:
+Contact Abby at:

 Kathryn Metzger is a graduate assistant for the Ozarks Public Health Institute working on the Grow Healthy: Childhood Obesity Program.
 She has a B.S. in Agronomy and Dietetics and is currently pursuing a Masters in Public Health.
 Her professional interest is the production and protection of a healthy and safe food supply to fight hunger, obesity, and nutrition-related chronic diseases.